United States Earth Science Organization

 Training Camp

-• Work in teams on projects similar to the challenges at the IESO
+• Team projects using self-collected data and online resources similar to the challenges at the IESO

 U.S. Earth Science Team & IESO